isfett/php-analyzer/docs/MostUsedConditions.md

 - `Coalesce`: Like Ternary, left side will be added, here `$_GET['page']`
 - `BooleanReturn`: (experimental) Will add the return statements without `return` in methods that have :bool as return type (not docblock), here `null === $user`

 **Important:** This tool uses a php-parser, and ignore different code-styles.
-So it's no matter if using single- or double-quotes, add different types or amount of whitespaces etc.
+So it's no matter if you are using single-quotes or double-quotes, add different types or amount of whitespaces and so on.

-You can combine visitors, use all or just one with a comma-separated list, like `--visitors=If,ElseIf`.
+You can combine visitors, use all or just one with a comma-separated list, like `--visitors=If,ElseIf,Ternary` or `--visitors=Coalesce`.

 If you mistype a name of a visitor, you will raise an Exception including all possible names (case-sensitive).